ni/nimi-python/docs/nidcpower/class.rst

+            .. note:: NI-DCPower uses the terms "source" and "output".
+However, while sinking with electronic loads and SMUs these correspond to "sinking" and "input", respectively.

             .. tip:: This method can be called on specific channels within your :py:class:`nidcpower.Session` instance.
                 Use Python index notation on the repeated capabilities container channels to specify a subset,